-Assessment type Description Target Grades are based on the Progress Paths which o KS3 and are an aspirational grade derived from KS2 Prior A CAT 'if challenged' data and Teacher Assessment.
-Most su use target grades based on the 9 to 1 numerical grades alth several subjects (e.g. Enterprise & Construction) will will use grading systems which use Grades from Distinction (higher Pass.
-The school has aspirations for all students to achieve DTLs, supported by other LT colleagues, monitor the target process to ensure it meets the whole school targets.
+Assessment type Description Target (GCSE grade) Target Grades are based on the Progress Paths which operate in KS3 and are an aspirational grade derived from KS2 Prior Attainment, CAT 'if challenged' data and Teacher Assessment.
+Most subjects will use target grades based on the 9 to 1 numerical grades although several subjects (e.g. Enterprise & Construction) will will use BTEC grading systems which use Grades from Distinction (highest grade) to Pass.
+The school has aspirations for all students to achieve their target.
+DTLs, supported by other LT colleagues, monitor the target setting process to ensure it meets the whole school targets.
 Assessment grade This is a grade that clearly indicates the outcomes of recent subject based assessment .
-Can be a mix of formal exam (e.g. mock examination), written or verbal testing by the class teacher, returned as Predicted grade Collected at 3 assessment points across the year, this is the grade most likely to be achieved by a student if they continue to work at this standard, shown by a series of assessment points (greater than one).
+Can be a mix of formal exam (e.g. mock examination), written or verbal testing by the class teacher, returned as a grade.
+In-department (or thorough external partners) moderation and standardisation will be required.
+Collected at each assessment point during the two year GCSE course.
+Predicted grade Collected at 3 assessment points across the year, this is the grade most likely to be achieved by a student if they continue to work at this standard, shown by a series of assessment points (greater than one).
 This means that a student is working at a level which means that they would be expected to go on to achieve this predicted grade at the end of their course When a pattern is observable over several assessment points, the target grade may be altered to reflect the new most likely outcome.